9 Simple, Surefire Tactics For Burning Body Fat!

 Think of it this way: Your body's furnace will stay on if you keep feeding it small amounts of food, even if the total amount of food you eat per day is low.

-Alternatively, fewer-but-larger meals will cause your furnace to turn off during the day.
+Alternatively, eating just a few large meals will cause your furnace to turn off during the day.
 Your body will have a hard time properly metabolizing those big meals.

 2 Lean Protein, Please

+And don't forget lean protein supplementation such as protein powders and bars.
 They're quick and convenient options to fulfill a healthy protein requirement.
-Protein is your prime muscle food, so keep those toned muscles supplied.
+Protein is your prime muscle food, so keep those toned muscles fueled.

 3 Dine to Fit Your Diet